leiyangly/HapLongLINEr/README.md

 - Haploid assembly FASTA
 - Structural variant (SV) callset (e.g., VCF or BED)
 - Pangenome-level L1 reference FASTA
+- RepeatMasker is used in this module to validate insertions, not to call insertions in the target genome

 Command with test genome:
 ```bash